 ALANA BRENNAN (she/her)

-I am also an Assistant Professor at Boston University’s School of Public Health in the Departments of Global Health & Epidemiology.
-My work is predominately focused on the impact of chronic infectious (HIV and tuberculosis) and non-infectious (diabetes and cardiovascular disease) in sub-Saharan Africa.
+Off my mat, I am an Associate Professor at Boston University’s School of Public Health in the Departments of Global Health and Epidemiology.
+My research focuses primarily on the intersection of infectious diseases (HIV and tuberculosis) and non-infectious chronic conditions (diabetes and hypertension) in sub-Saharan Africa.

 What You Can Expect From My Class